Hu Tao: Voice acting

-Hu Tao's Chinese voice actor, Tao Dian, described Hu Tao as a "creepy and cute" girl.
+She is voiced in Chinese by Tao Dian, in English by Brianna Knickerbocker, in Japanese by Rie Takahashi, and in Korean by Kim Ha-ru.
+Dian described Hu Tao as a "creepy and cute" girl.
 After getting to know the character in depth, she found that Hu Tao, while being mature and strong internally, maintains the innocent and cheerful nature of a child.
 On the surface, she often makes light of subjects regarding life and death, but secretly has a more genuine and thorough understanding of them, treating the matters with sincerity and respect.
-Hu Tao's English and Japanese voice actors are Brianna Knickerbocker and Rie Takahashi respectively.
 Takahashi expressed surprise at the complexity of the character when she received background information regarding her.
 At the recording site, she was further surprised when directed to "make Hu Tao weird", as she had interpreted the character as having more of a tricky personality.

 Appearances

-Hu Tao serves as the 77th Director of the Wangsheng Funeral Parlor, who is responsible for planning funerals and similar affairs, although she often goes on breaks during the weekends.
-Most of the time, she is shown to have a livelier and active side to her, often pulling pranks on other characters, but is serious regarding matters to her profession.
+Hu Tao serves as the 77th Director of the Wangsheng Funeral Parlor, although she often goes on breaks during the weekends.
+Most of the time, she is shown to have a livelier and active side to her, often pulling pranks on other characters, but she takes her job seriously.
+She has the ability to see ghosts and employs Zhongli as a consultant for the funeral parlor.
 In the early days of Hu Tao's management of the Parlor, she was questioned by the other undertakers because she was only thirteen at the time.
 Her leadership would be up to the highest caliber and increasing prestige, satisfying the other undertakers within.
-This also led to the subject of funerals being less taboo within Liyue as well as how Hu Tao obtained her vision.
-She is also a "famous" local poet, often traveling around to accumulate materials and inspiration for her poetry.
-She describes herself as an "alley school dark poet" and is proficient in writing doggerel, with her works being so recognizable that children tend to recite them.
+She spends her free time writing poetry and is considered a local celebrity for it.
+She often travels to accumulate materials and inspiration for her poetry.

 After the update of version 1.3 of Genshin Impact, players can obtain Hu Tao through the game's gacha system.
-Hu Tao can only be obtained via specific banners that ran throughout the update.
+She is a five-star Pyro character.
 She was designed to be a primarily offensive character with good damage output.
-Hu Tao differs from most other offense-based characters in that she consumes health points to convert attack damage into Pyro elemental attacks and increase damage.
+Hu Tao differs from most other offense-based characters in that she consumes her own health points to convert attack damage into Pyro elemental attacks and increase damage.
 Her Elemental Burst consists of a ranged attack which partially restores her own health if it hits a target.
 When her health is less than or equal to around half, the damage and healing amount caused by her Elemental Burst is increased.

-She would later return for four re-runs for versions 2.2, 3.4, 4.1, and 5.1.
+In gameplay, Hu Tao possesses the Pyro element and wields a polearm as her primary weapon.
+Her skills require sacrificing health to increase damage output, requiring the player to manage her health and utilize abilities from other characters.